Denton County positivity rate, coronavirus case count continue to trend downward, health director reports

 Richardson said the county believes it performed between 6,000 and 6,500 tests over the week, and it estimates the positivity rate to be around 10%, which would still be a decrease over past weeks.

-Richardson also addressed the issue of mask usage by polling workers, which multiple residents and commissioners brought up at Tuesday’s meeting.
-Currently, it has been ordered by Gov. Greg Abbott that election workers are not required to wear masks, and the county cannot override that.
+Richardson also addressed the issue of mask usage by workers at voting locations, which multiple residents and commissioners brought up at Tuesday’s meeting.
+Currently, under Gov. Greg Abbott’s order, election workers are not required to wear masks, and the county cannot override that.

 “We are allowed to make a recommendation, and I would recommend universal mask use, especially if you’re going to come into contact with many individuals,” Richardson said.